openpolitics/manifesto/education.md

 ## Funding

-Funding for 'Sure Start' children's centres is to be restored, and any closed children's centres are to be reopened.
+Funding for Sure Start children's centres is to be restored, and any closed children's centres are to be reopened.

 Education should be freely available to all to first degree level or equivalent.
 Tuition fees for university students should be abolished, as university education is of general benefit to society, and should be covered by general taxation.